helenclx/leilukin-site/src/blog/posts/2025-02-06-my-2025-lunar-new-year.md

 Happy Lunar New Year and Year of the Snake to fellow Asians who celebrate! 🧧🐍

-As a Chinese person, Lunar New Year is a major holiday, especially given the fact that here in Malaysia, Lunar New Year is the only traditional Chinese holiday that is also an official holiday in a national scale, which means Lunar New Year is a holiday for non-Chinese people in Malaysia as well.
+As a Chinese person, Lunar New Year is a major holiday, especially given the fact that here in Malaysia, Lunar New Year is the only traditional Chinese holiday that is also an official holiday in a national scale, which means the first two days of Lunar New Year are a holiday for non-Chinese people in Malaysia as well.

 ## Preparation